 In the event a camp does not reach capacity, the following registration deadlines apply:

-- Residential camper options close 2 days prior to the start of camp.
+- Residential camps close 2 days prior to the camp.

-- Day camper options close at 11:59pm the night before camp.
+- Day camps and clinics close at 11:59pm the night before camp.

 Fee includes instruction, meals, room (overnight campers), and lanyard.